pripakhotness81/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
 Always strive to write code that is easy to understand and modify, not just by you, but by others as well.
 Remember, code is read far more often than it is written."

 This reminder emphasizes the importance of writing clean, concise, and maintainable code in software development, which is a fundamental aspect of good programming practice.

+# 2023-12-23
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your work, you can ensure that you are making progress on the right things.

+Second, planning ahead is crucial.
+Think about the bigger picture and what you need to accomplish in the long run.
+Break down your project into smaller, manageable tasks.
+Then, allocate time for each task and make sure you have the resources needed to complete them.
+Planning ahead will prevent you from getting stuck or running out of time.
+ <p>Lastly, staying organized is essential.
+Use version control systems like Git to keep track of your code and collaborate with others.
+Keep your workspace clean and organized, with well-named files and folders.
+Document your process and code, so you (and others) can understand what' s happening and why.
+Following these best practices will make you a more effective and efficient programmer.